 3320 Vocal Production (3-0).
 Development of clear articulation and enunciation, correct pronunciation, proper vowel placement and control of the speaking voice through study and exercise specifically for the actor.

 3331 Theatre Production Management (3-0).
 Management of the physical stage; production schedules; box office; public relations.
-Theatre 1120 must be taken in conjunction with this course.

 Prerequisite: Theatre 1351 or 1352.